Queuni/Match3-Core/README.md

 - Bump the CI image to use the latest stable runner version

 - Add a note in the README about the breaking change in 2.0

+- Improve the CLI help text so it's clear how to use each option